dshivnit/cyber-security-course/cyber-security-course/1.0 Types of Attacks & Defense/1.2 Defense/SNORT.md

 			- `...(msg: "GET Request Found"; content:"GET"; sid: 100001; rev:1;)`
 		- HEX mode
 			- `...(msg:GET Request Found"; content:"|47 45 54|";sid: 100001;rev1;)`
+		- **DO NOT FORGET ABOUT FILE SIGNATURES IF YOU WANT TO CREATE CUSTOM RULES! https://en.wikipedia.org/wiki/List_of_file_signatures**
 - Nocase
 	- Disabling case sensitivity.
 Used for enhancing the content searches
 	- `alert tcp any any <> any 80 (msg: "GET Request Found"; content:"GET"; nocase; sid:100001; rev:1;)`